kihiko-jay/online-pos-system/README.md

-index.html: HTML file for the webpage structure style.css: CSS file for visual styling script.js: JavaScript file for functionality and interactivity How to Contribute
+index.html: HTML file for the webpage structure style.css: CSS file for visual styling script.js: JavaScript file for functionality and interactivity Testing
+Item barcodes have been preset from 001 to 020 for testing purposes.

+How to Contribute
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with any improvements or fixes.